No-Fault PIP Arbitration Lawyers in New Jersey and New York

 Due to our lawyers’ substantial experience in the New Jersey and New York No-Fault Arbitration process, Judd Shaw Injury Law is often called upon to assist in navigating through the alternative dispute resolution process, including challenging or enforcing arbitration awards.
 Talk to an experienced New Jersey & New York PIP No-Fault insurance lawyer from our firm now to find out how we can help increase your reimbursements.

-CASE MANAGEMENT TECHNOLOGY THAT KEEPS CLIENTS INFORMED 24/7
+SEAMLESS COOPERATION THAT KEEPS CLIENTS INFORMED 24/7

 Until now, no other web-based legal software was designed exclusively for PIP No-Fault arbitration practice.
 Judd Shaw Injury Law holds an exclusive subscription with a PIP No-Fault arbitration software system that aims to redefine the way work gets done, address key industry challenges, and spark the true capabilities of the firm’s clients.
 PIP-App was designed from the ground up to:

-- incorporate bank-grade security
+- incorporate bank-grade security to ensure your data stays safe

-- include a 24/7 client web portal
+- include a 24/7 client web portal that reveals critical information we know is important to our clients

-- provide real time status notifications
+- provide real time notifications through our eStatus technology

 - offer secure service and support tailored to the needs of our clients